Blue Moon (1934 song): Background

-After the film was released by MGM, Jack Robbins — the head of the studio's publishing company — decided that the tune was suited to commercial release but needed more romantic lyrics and a punchier title.
+After the film was released by MGM, Jack Robbins – the head of the studio's publishing company – decided that the tune was suited to commercial release but needed more romantic lyrics and a punchier title.
 Hart was initially reluctant to write yet another lyric but he was persuaded.
 Robbins licensed the final version of the song to Hollywood Hotel, a radio program that used it as the theme.
 The cover of Robbins' 1934 sheet music edition credits Ted Fio Rito (vocal by Muzzy Marcellino) as introducing the song, recorded on Brunswick 7315, on October 19, 1934.
+A few weeks later, the song was also recorded by both Dick Robertson and Frankie Trumbauer & his Orchestra for Victor Records, and by Glen Gray and the Casa Loma Orchestra for Decca Records.
 The song charted in the Variety Top Ten for 18 weeks, reaching No. 1 on January 26, 1935.
-The song was also recorded by Glen Gray and the Casa Loma Orchestra for Decca Records in November 1934 and Connee Boswell for Brunswick Records in 1935.
-It subsequently was featured in at least seven MGM films, including the Marx Brothers' At the Circus (1939) and (as sung by Elvis Presley) Viva Las Vegas (1964).
-While most versions of the song begin with the familiar "blue moon," there are two introductory verses in the original Robbins sheet music edition.
+In 1935, it was also recorded by Connee Boswell for Brunswick Records.

+The song subsequently featured in at least seven MGM films, including the Marx Brothers' At the Circus (1939) and (as sung by Elvis Presley) Viva Las Vegas (1964).
+While most versions of the song begin with the familiar "blue moon", two introductory verses are in the original Robbins sheet music edition.
 Eric Clapton and Rod Stewart sang the first verse in their 2004 version of the song (Stardust: The Great American Songbook, Volume III).
 The last line of the first verse is: "Life was a bitter cup for the saddest of all men."

 On September 16, 2018, an article in The New York Times reported that documentary filmmaker Liz Roman Gallese claimed on her website a 1936 lawsuit alleging "Blue Moon" was written by her late father, Edward W. Roman.
 The family story was "that her father had sold the song for $900 to buy a car, or maybe that he had 'settled' with the rich and famous Rodgers and Hart for that amount."
-Ted Chapin, the chief creative officer of the Rodgers & Hammerstein Organization, said that he had not heard of Gallese's story and that it seemed "a little far-fetched."
+Ted Chapin, the chief creative officer of the Rodgers and Hammerstein organization, said that he had not heard of Gallese's story and that it seemed "a little far-fetched".